 Disney has been fine-tuning many health and safety aspects in the past few months.
 While you may encounter indoor crowds, you can also wait outside if you see a huge line forming.
 Usually, the larger crowds don’t last too long inside and the lines taper down quickly.

-Bring Back Parking Trams…Please?
+Bring Back Parking Trams at all 4 Parks

 It’s a huge pain for guests when the parking lots are full and they need to make the extra trek from the back of the lot.
 After walking 8-10 miles in one day, all people want to do is get to their cars and get to their beds too.
 And, a lot of guests have trouble walking long distances.
 They may rent electronic scooters from the theme parks and use them throughout the day.
 The rental locations are inside the parks, which makes the walk from their car without any added assistance really tough.